Illinois Criminal Statute of Limitations

 • Criminal sexual assault, aggravated criminal sexual assault, and aggravated criminal sexual abuse: no time limit

-• Failure to report alleged or suspected sexual assault or abuse of a child under the Abused and Neglected Child Reporting Act: 20 years after the child victim attains 18 years of age
+• Failure to report alleged or suspected sexual assault or abuse of a child under the Abused and Neglected Child Reporting Act: 20 years after the child victim turns 18

-• Misdemeanor criminal sexual abuse of child victim: 10 years after child victim attains 18 years of age
+• Misdemeanor criminal sexual abuse of child victim: 10 years after child victim turns 18

-• Trafficking, involuntary servitude, and involuntary sexual servitude of a child: 25 years after child victim attains 18 years of age
+• Trafficking, involuntary servitude, and involuntary sexual servitude of a child: 25 years after child victim turns 18

-• Trafficking and involuntary servitude of victim 18 and older: 25 years after crime
+• Trafficking and involuntary servitude of victim 18 and older: 25 years after the crime

 Child Pornography and Prostitution Crimes